 Current trends in the field of public relations and media relations are significantly impacting the role and compensation of press secretaries.
 The rise of social media has created new channels for communication and requires press secretaries to be adept at managing online narratives.
 Digital communication skills are now essential, as press secretaries must be able to craft engaging content for various platforms and monitor social media for potential crises.

-Furthermore, there is a growing emphasis on transparency and authenticity in communication.
+Adding to this, there is a growing emphasis on transparency and authenticity in communication.
 The public is increasingly skeptical of traditional media and advertising, and they are more likely to trust organizations that are open and honest in their communication.
 Press secretaries must be able to build trust with the media and the public by providing accurate and timely information and by being transparent about their organization's activities.
 This requires a strong ethical compass and a commitment to integrity.

 Tips and Expert Advice